thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 1. Download all the blocks locally and check against the tombstones.
 2. Use part of the store gateway code to scan the block index and chunks on the object storage to generate `MemTombstones` result.

-Approaches 2 should be better as only block indexes need to be downloaded, chunks data are reading from the object storage on the fly so disk space can be saved.
+Approach 2 should be better as only block indexes need to be downloaded, chunks data are reading from the object storage on the fly so disk space can be saved.
 As compactor is an offline component, it is acceptable to read from the object storage rather than downloading the whole data.

 The pitfall is that we need to expose part of the store gateway code like `BucketIndexReader`, `BucketChunkReader` as well as other internal code to be used by the compactor.